PlatformAwareProgramming/CloudClusters.jl/README.md

 @resolve my_first_cluster_contract
 ```

 The __@resolve__ macro triggers a resolution procedure to calculate which instance type offered by one of the supported IaaS providers satisfies the contract.
-For ```my_first_cluster_contract```, the response is explicitly specified in the contract, i.e., the ___t3.xlarge___ instance type, only offered by AWS EC2.
-For advanced contract specifications, where cluster contract resolution shows its power, the reader can read the section [Working with cluster contracts](https://github.com/PlatformAwareProgramming/CloudClusters.jl/blob/decarvalhojunior-fh-patch-1-README/README.md#working-with-cluster-contracts).
+For ```my_first_cluster_contract```, the result is explicitly specified: the ___t3.xlarge___ instance type of AWS EC2.
+For advanced contract specifications, where cluster contract resolution shows its power, the reader can read the [Working with cluster contracts](https://github.com/PlatformAwareProgramming/CloudClusters.jl/blob/decarvalhojunior-fh-patch-1-README/README.md#working-with-cluster-contracts) section.

 A cluster may be instantiated by using ___@deploy___: